Pappyjay23/Pappyjay23/README.md

 - 🌱 I’m continuously learning

-- 👨‍💻 All of my projects are available at [https://pjpportfolio.netlify.app](https://pjpportfolio.netlify.app)
+- 👨‍💻 Check out some of my projects at [https://pjpportfolio.netlify.app](https://pjpportfolio.netlify.app)

 - 💬 Ask me about **Front End Tech.
 It'll also help me learn more.**